Emir Bekrić

-Emir Bekrić (Емир Бекрић, born 14 March 1991) is a former Serbian hurdler who specialises and holds the Serbian national record for the 400 metres hurdles.
+Emir Bekrić (Емир Бекрић, born 14 March 1991) is a former Serbian hurdler.
+He specialises and holds the Serbian national record for the 400 metres hurdles.
 He is coached by Mirjana Stojanović.
 In 2013, Bekrić became the first male track and field athlete from Serbia to win a medal at the IAAF Outdoor World Championships.
 In the same year he won the award European athletics rising star, as well as golden badge for Serbian athlete of the year.

 Early life

-Born to a Bosniak father and a Serb mother, Emir has a sister named Sena.
+Born to a Bosnian Muslim father and a Serb mother, Emir has a sister named Sena.
 He is an Orthodox Christian, and has said that religion and Orthodoxy are very important for him and have helped him in his career.

 Hurdling career

 Bekrić won a bronze medal at the 2011 European Athletics U23 Championships in Ostrava.
 At the 2011 Summer Universiade in Shenzhen he broke the national record in semifinal for the 400 meter hurdles, breaking 50 seconds and beating Jeshua Anderson who later won the gold medal in the finals.
 At the 2012 European Championships he again broke national record in semifinals.
 In the final he won a silver medal.
 At the 2012 Summer Olympics in London, Bekrić broke the Serbian national record for the 400m hurdles for the third time with a time of 49.21 seconds.
 At the 2013 World Championships in Athletics in Moscow he won the bronze medal and posted the new national record with a time of 48.05 seconds.